magz-dev/gym-project/README.md

 ### Media

-* The photos used on the home, gallery and sign up page are from https://stock.adobe.com/ and Google image search.
+* The photos used on the home, gallery, and sign up page are from https://stock.adobe.com/ and Google image search.